902 457 6567 | counselling@msvu.ca | EMF 141

 • Once engaged with a counsellor, you will book your next session at the end of each appointment.

-• To reschedule or cancel your upcoming appointment, please give us as much notice as possible by emailing counselling@msvu.ca, calling 902 457 6567, or visiting the Student Services desk at EMF 108.
+• To reschedule or cancel your upcoming appointment, please give us as much notice as possible.
+You can cancel directly on the JaneApp or by emailing counselling@msvu.ca, calling 902 457 6567, or visiting the Student Services desk at EMF 108.

-We also book appointments over the phone, or you can come to the Student Services desk at EMF 108 to book the appointment and fill out the consent form all at once.
+We also book appointments over the phone at 902-457-6567, or you can come to the Student Services desk at EMF 108 to ask for assistance in-person.

 Confidentiality Policy